inick-tech/Global-Retail-CX-Analysis/README.md

 The analysis is divided into two main notebooks, which should be run sequentially.

-1.  **`notebooks/01_Main_Analysis.ipynb`**:
+1.  **`notebooks/Main.ipynb`**:
     * This notebook handles the entire NLP pipeline:
         1. Loads and preprocesses the raw text data.
         2. Performs thematic discovery using **BERTopic** to identify latent topics.
         3. Conducts sentiment analysis on each post using a fine-tuned **RoBERTa** model.
         4. Maps the discovered topics to the theoretical framework (Physical, Cognitive, Social).
         5. Generates the final visualizations and summary tables presented in the paper.

-2.  **`notebooks/02_Statistical_Analysis.ipynb`**:
-    * This notebook validates the findings from the main analysis using:
-        1.  **Chi-Square Test:** To confirm the statistical significance of the relationship between thematic categories and sentiment polarity.
+        6.  **Chi-Square Test:** To confirm the statistical significance of the relationship between thematic categories and sentiment polarity.
-        2.  **One-Way ANOVA:** To assess whether the average sentiment scores vary significantly across the three themes.
+        7.  **One-Way ANOVA:** To assess whether the average sentiment scores vary significantly across the three themes.
-        3.  **Descriptive Statistics:** To provide further insights into post length and sentiment scores per category.
+        8.  **Descriptive Statistics:** To provide further insights into post length and sentiment scores per category.

 ## 📊 Key Findings